 Greek (80%).
 Turkish (18%).
-As former UK colony (1960) English in major cities is widely spoken/understood.
+As a former British colony, English is widely spoken/understood in major cities.

 While exchange of gifts is expected during official visits at Head of State, Ministerial level, the matter is usually discussed prior to a particular visit.